Structured Data Capture

 Designing Questionnaires to support data extraction

-This specification defines three different mechanisms to embed information in Questionnaires to support subsequent resource extraction:
+This specification defines four different mechanisms to embed information in Questionnaires to support subsequent resource extraction:

 Systems are free to experiment with other extraction mechanisms but cannot expect support for those from other SDC-conformant systems.